 What can our county do to capture lost tax revenue?

 STRs present counties with two kinds of tax revenue possibilities: sales tax and, in many places, occupancy taxes.
 And one common reason for STR regulation is to create a plan for tax collection.
 The sales tax applies to everyone throughout the state.
 However, a local act is needed to establish an occupancy tax.
 For more on the occupancy tax, see this blog.

-Airbnb collects the state and local sales tax from all its North Carolina hosts and remits it directly to the appropriate taxing authority.
-If you’re in Wake, Mecklenburg, Buncombe or Durham counties, you’re in luck because Airbnb also collects the occupancy tax.
-Hooray!
+Airbnb and HomeAway (owner of VRBO) now collect occupancy taxes from all its North Carolina hosts and remit it directly to the appropriate taxing authority.
 However, there have been complaints that, while Airbnb remits a monthly check, it does not include sufficient data about who/how many STR stays occurred, which makes it difficult for local governments to keep accurate records.
 For those counties wishing to be included in the Airbnb tax program, it is necessary to work directly with Airbnb.
 The other sites, like VRBO, do not yet offer the same tax collection services in our state.
 I’m guessing that in the future most STR platforms will offer some form of tax collection services, particularly because doing so may help limit local regulation.

 Not all hope is lost for those wishing to collect the occupancy tax from local hosts.
 The Town of Ocean Isle has been extremely resourceful (and successful) in its approach to collecting the occupancy tax, and, according to tax collector Wendy Barbee, all it takes “is a little investigative work.”